Ewa6/quoteable-service/docs/tutorials/implement-error-handling.md

    - Log the error for debugging purposes.
    - Provide appropriate feedback to the user.

-Here's a basic example using JavaScript and the Fetch API:
+The following basic example uses JavaScript and the Fetch API:

 ```javascript
 const BASE_URL = 'http://localhost:3000';